thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 1. A safe version of alternative firmware.
    - I found a few configurations online and in repos that were not appropriately configured (Thermal runway protection was off or busted)
 1. An alternative UI
-   - Not as "pretty", but much more helpful
+   - Not as "pretty," but much more helpful
    - Update many configuration values (including ESTEPS) right on the screen
    - PID Autotuning for the nozzle AND bed from the UI.
 1. [S-Curve Acceleration](https://github.com/synthetos/TinyG/wiki/Jerk-Controlled-Motion-Explained)